Zanthra/GTTS/Readme.txt

 any other save game stored adjustments like hand crafting speed before saving the game so that the mod can be disabled with minimal disruption.

+In safe mode no runtime events are added, meaning the mod can make no changes beyond those made to prototypes when factorio loads.
+Game Speed must be adjusted manually, along with any hand crafting speeds.

+Commands:

+/c game.speed = {target-ups} / 60
+/c game.player.character.character_crafting_speed_modifier = 60 / {target-ups} - 1

 This mod does not adjust the day length as that is more complicated than you may imagine, so the day length will be